Technology / Networking

 Calculating Total Bandwidth

 Now we can arrive at the number we have been waiting for.
-Remember earlier we stated that the total bandwidth is equal to the packet size x the packets per second.
+Remember earlier, we stated that the total bandwidth equals the packet size x the packets per second.
 We determined our sample size is 20 ms. To determine how many packets are sent over the wire in that amount of time, please refer to the following equation:

 1000 ms / sample size = 1000 milliseconds / 20 milliseconds = 50 packets per second.